"A true leader has the confidence to stand alone and the courage to make tough decisions."

 The Loneliness of Leadership

 Leadership can be lonely.
 The leader can't always show doubts or fears.
-He must decide, often under scrutiny and without full understanding from others.
+He must decide, often under scrutiny and without full understanding from those he leads.

 Leadership and Listening